carvalhomariana/learnITgirl/README.md

 3. WireShark - open source tool to record ana analyze network traffic
 4. GitHub

-This project was developed with a education purpose, and it is a recreation of other codes, in order to facilitate the learning for its users.
+This project was developed for a education purpose, and it is a modification of other source codes, in order to facilitate the learning for its users.
+The codes presented on my project Learn IT, Girl were modifed to adapt for the project's needs.
+The source codes are:
 1. https://github.com/AllGloryToTheHypnotoad/Black-Hat-Python/blob/master/BHP-Code/Chapter4/pic_carver.py
 2. http://bt3gl.github.io/black-hat-python-infinite-possibilities-with-the-scapy-module.html

-I would like to say thank you to my mentor, Karla Saur, and all the Learn IT, Girl team for the support, and for bringing this program for me and for many other girls,.
+I would like to say thank you to my mentor, Karla Saur, and all the Learn IT, Girl team for the support, and for bringing this program for me and for many other girls.